napatnicky/Shortcut_Learning_Safety/README.md

 <img src="src/overview_safety-1.png" >

 # Motivation

-This work demonstrate how safeguard models are vulnerable to superficial keyword patterns and identify model-specifc shortcut keyword based on their safeguard models.
+In this paper, we investigate the shortcut learning in the form of keywords within safeguard model. how safeguard models are vulnerable to superficial keyword patterns and identify model-specifc shortcut keyword based on their safeguard models.

 # Our experiment